bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-03-29-newsletter.md

-  add up to two new lines per block (although future PRs may reduce it to just one line), which was considered to be a small enough additional overhead to help detect selfish mining attacks and other problems associated with critical block relay. {% include functions/podcast-callout.md url="pod244 bc27278" %}
+  add up to two new lines per block (although future PRs may reduce it to just one line), which was considered to be a small enough additional overhead to help detect selfish mining attacks and other problems associated with critical block relay. {% assign timestamp="54:45" %}

 - [Bitcoin Core #26531][] adds tracepoints for monitoring events affecting the mempool using the Extended Berkeley Packet Filter (eBPF) as implemented in previous PRs (see [Newsletter #133][news133 usdt]).
-  A script is also added for using the tracepoints for monitoring mempool statistics and activity in real time. {% include functions/podcast-callout.md url="pod244 bc26531" %}
+  A script is also added for using the tracepoints for monitoring mempool statistics and activity in real time. {% assign timestamp="1:00:26" %}

-- [Core Lightning #5898][] updates its dependency on [libwally][] to a more recent version (see [Newsletter #238][news238 libwally]), which allows adding support for [taproot][topic taproot], version 2 [PSBT][topic psbt] (see [Newsletter #128][news128 psbt2]), and affects support for LN on Elements-style sidechains. {% include functions/podcast-callout.md url="pod244 cln5898" %}
+- [Core Lightning #5898][] updates its dependency on [libwally][] to a more recent version (see [Newsletter #238][news238 libwally]), which allows adding support for [taproot][topic taproot], version 2 [PSBT][topic psbt] (see [Newsletter #128][news128 psbt2]), and affects support for LN on Elements-style sidechains. {% assign timestamp="1:03:23" %}

 - [Core Lightning #5986][] updates RPCs which return values in msats to no longer include the string "msat" as part of the result.
 Instead, all returned values are integers.
-This completes a deprecation begun several releases ago, see [Newsletter #206][news206 msat]. {% include functions/podcast-callout.md url="pod244 cln5986" %}
+This completes a deprecation begun several releases ago, see [Newsletter #206][news206 msat]. {% assign timestamp="1:05:21" %}

-- [Eclair #2616][] adds support for opportunistic [zero-conf channels][topic zero-conf channels]---if the remote peer sends the `channel_ready` message before the expected number of confirmations, Eclair will verify that the funding transaction was entirely created by the local node (so the remote peer can't get a conflicting transaction confirmed) and then will allow the channel to be used. {% include functions/podcast-callout.md url="pod244 ec2616" %}
+- [Eclair #2616][] adds support for opportunistic [zero-conf channels][topic zero-conf channels]---if the remote peer sends the `channel_ready` message before the expected number of confirmations, Eclair will verify that the funding transaction was entirely created by the local node (so the remote peer can't get a conflicting transaction confirmed) and then will allow the channel to be used. {% assign timestamp="1:07:43" %}

-- [LDK #2024][] begins including route hints for channels which have been opened but which are too immature to have been publicly announced yet, such as [zero-conf channels][topic zero-conf channels]. {% include functions/podcast-callout.md url="pod244 ldk2024" %}
+- [LDK #2024][] begins including route hints for channels which have been opened but which are too immature to have been publicly announced yet, such as [zero-conf channels][topic zero-conf channels]. {% assign timestamp="1:10:36" %}

-- [Rust Bitcoin #1737][] adds a [security reporting policy][rb sec] for the project. {% include functions/podcast-callout.md url="pod244 rb1737" %}
+- [Rust Bitcoin #1737][] adds a [security reporting policy][rb sec] for the project. {% assign timestamp="1:12:43" %}

-- [BTCPay Server #4608][] allows plugins to expose their features as an app in the BTCPay user interface. {% include functions/podcast-callout.md url="pod244 btcpay4608" %}
+- [BTCPay Server #4608][] allows plugins to expose their features as an app in the BTCPay user interface. {% assign timestamp="1:13:03" %}

 - [BIPs #1425][] assigns [BIP93][] to the codex32 scheme for encoding
-  [BIP32][] recovery seeds using Shamir's Secret Sharing Scheme (SSSS) algorithm, a checksum, and a 32-character alphabet as described in [Newsletter #239][news239 codex32]. {% include functions/podcast-callout.md url="pod244 bips1425" %}
+  [BIP32][] recovery seeds using Shamir's Secret Sharing Scheme (SSSS) algorithm, a checksum, and a 32-character alphabet as described in [Newsletter #239][news239 codex32]. {% assign timestamp="1:15:43" %}

 - [Bitcoin Inquisition #22][] adds an `-annexcarrier` runtime option which allows pushing from 0 to 126 bytes of data a taproot input's annex field.
-The author of the PR is planning to use the feature to allow people to begin experimenting on signet with [eltoo][topic eltoo] using a fork of Core Lightning. {% include functions/podcast-callout.md url="pod244 bi22" %}
+The author of the PR is planning to use the feature to allow people to begin experimenting on signet with [eltoo][topic eltoo] using a fork of Core Lightning. {% assign timestamp="1:16:51" %}

 ## Footnotes